-Determining financial aid eligibility is composed of the student’s Expected Family Contribution (EFC), financial need, and dependency status.
+Determining financial aid eligibility is composed of the student’s enrollment status, Expected Family Contribution (EFC), financial need, and dependency status.
 Please read below for more details on how each of these components effect your financial aid eligibility.

 Expected Family Contribution